People with a particular religious affiliation

 4.2.3.1 Main beliefs

-Muslims believe in one unitary and omnipotent God — “Allah” (which literally means “God” in Arabic).
-The ultimate purpose of humanity is submission to Allah in every aspect of life including faith, family, peace, love and work.25 Islam is strongly monotheistic and abhors both the attribution of divinity to any human and the notion that Allah might be divisible.
+Muslims believe in one unitary and omnipotent God — “Allah”.
+The ultimate purpose of humanity is submission to Allah in every aspect of life, including faith, family, peace, love and work.24 Islam is strongly monotheistic and abhors both the attribution of divinity to any human and the notion that Allah might be divisible.

 Islam teaches that prophets are sent by Allah to correct moral and spiritual behaviour.
-The prophets are human, but they provide an example for individuals and nations to follow.26
+The prophets are human, and they provide an example for individuals and nations to follow.25

 Muslims believe that there have been many prophets (including Abraham, Moses and Jesus, among others) but that the final prophet was Muhammad, and that the Qur’an is the final revelation of God.

-A belief in six Articles of Faith27 is a requirement of every Muslim — that is, a belief in:
+A belief in six Articles of Faith26 is a requirement of every Muslim:

 - 1.